-Keep in mind that not all fonts are free, if you have Cricut Access you can use most of them.
-However, some of them need to be purchased prior cutting your project.
+Keep in mind that not all fonts are free if you have Cricut Access you can use most of them.
+However, some of them need to be purchased prior to cutting your project.

 If you want to stick to free fonts make sure to filter by “My Fonts” (This will include your system fonts and some Cricut Fonts that Cricut may have free at the moment.

-Something really cool about Cricut Fonts are the writing and Multi-layer Fonts.
+Something really cool about Cricut Fonts is the writing and Multi-layer Fonts.